Nonverbal Cognitive Test: Cognitive Testing for Pricing and Commercial Teams ✍🏻

 How do most internal recruitment processes run for sales and pricing team roles?

 First, recruiters and managers either manually sift through or use algorithms to review CVs.
 Then, they move on to phone or face-to-face interviews with the most experienced and qualified candidates.
-After this, they may draw on some off the shelf pre-employment tests.
-They use psychometric, aptitude or a nonverbal cognitive test to determine which applicants are the best fit.
+After this, they may draw on some off-the-shelf pre-employment tests.
+They use psychometrics, aptitude or a nonverbal cognitive test to determine which applicants are the best fit.
 Then they make an offer and barter on salary.

 The standard recruitment regimen is backward, inefficient and ineffective.

 Before we get into the nonverbal cognition test, let’s talk about what it measures: nonverbal thinking.
 This is the ability to identify patterns in visual information.
 Discovering correlations between forms and patterns, detecting a series and predicting what will happen next, or perceiving alterations and actions in 2D or 3D structures are all examples of this.
 Thus, a nonverbal cognitive test examines a candidate’s IQ as well as their ability to apply logical thinking.

 The nonverbal cognitive test assesses nonverbal reasoning abilities.
 They are used to evaluate individuals’ language processing ability or specific language proficiency, such as English.
 Activities in these tests are meant to separate and examine visual learning capabilities while excluding verbal intellect from the evaluation of an individual’s reasoning ability.